 As a seven-year-old Mets fan in my first full season of rooting, I gravitated to Ray Sadecki, who passed away Monday at the age of 73, as my favorite Met pitcher who wasn’t Tom Seaver.
-Seaver ascended to a permanent pedestal on a level all his own in 1969, so in the vast […]
+Seaver ascended to a permanent pedestal on a level all his own in 1969, so in the vast space between […]

 There was a home run that became a triple that became an extended farce of a video review session that became a nagging left on base.
 There was, at last, a double followed by another double and those became a run.
 There was a no-hitter that unfortunately became a one-hitter, but ultimately stayed a one-hitter […]